brynlewis/C-CDA_Viewer/readme.md

 cdaxml: xml string that is set in the script. cda.xsl: local xsl file.
-#viewcda: target div
+viewcda: target div

-XSL: cda.xsl is an extension of ANSI/HL7 CDAR2 (cda.xsl), which provides provision of narrative content.
+XSL: cda.xsl is an extension of ANSI/HL7 CDAR2, v.3 (cda.xsl), which provides provision of narrative content.
 The extensions allow the dynamic layout functionality.

 Layout: packery javascript library. http://packery.metafizzy.co/